whage/thesis/thesis.md

 > [@pierce-types-and-prog]

 A type system is a set of rules that associate a property called a **type** to various constructs in a computer program.
+A type defines a range of values as well as possible operations on instances of that type.
-The main purpose of type systems is to reduce possibilities for bugs in computer programs by defining valid operations on types.
+The main purpose of type systems is to reduce possibilities for bugs in computer programs.
 The type system associates a type with each value in the program and then by examining the flow of these values attempts to prove that no operation violates them.

 Such a violation is called a **type error**.
 It is an inconsistency in a program according to the type system's rules.
 Exactly what constitutes a type error is defined by the type system of the language.
+A program that violates the rules of its type system is often called ill typed.
+A program that conforms to the rules of the language's type system is a well typed program.

 [@wiki-type-systems]

+> Type systems are used to determine whether programs are well behaved [...].
+> Only program sources that comply with a type system should be considered real programs of a typed language;
+> the other sources should be discarded before they are run.
+>
+> [@cardelli-96, p.
+2]

+Languages where variables can be given (nontrivial) types are called typed languages.
+Languages that don't restrict the range of variables are called untyped languages.
+In these languages, invalid operations might be applied to values which could result in a fixed value, a fault, an exception or an unspecified effect.

+Typed languages can enforce good behavior by performing static (i.e. compile time) checks to prevent ill typed programs from ever running.
+Untyped languages can enforce good behavior by performing sufficiently detailed runtime checks to rule out errors.
+For example, they may check array bounds or division operations and generate recoverable exceptions.
+This checking process during runtime is called dynamic checking.
+[@cardelli-96]

+> Even statically checked languages usually need to perform tests at run time to achieve safety. [...]
+> The fact that a language is statically checked does not necessarily mean that execution can proceed entirely blindly.
+>
+> [@cardelli-96, p.
+3]

+**my own**
+By using the facilities provided by the type system, we can add more information in our programs.
+We create a safety-net against execution errors by making it possible for automated tools to verify our programs.

-**?what errors are NOT type errors?**
+**? what errors are NOT type errors?**

 ...